dennisfrymire/project-3-cocktail-app/README.md

 ### Possible "About" page copy:

-“[App Name] is a full CRUD app created by Mae We Serve You - a small collective of software engineering students at General Assembly in the 2020 “Mae” cohort.
+“[App Name] is a full MERN CRUD app created by Mae We Serve You - a collective of software engineering students at General Assembly in the 2020 “Mae” cohort.

 Collaborators are: